This post may contain affiliate links. Please read our disclosure policy.

 - 60 mg of whole food vitamin C

-This supports aldosterone production, replenishes potassium, and ensures the appropriate cofactors are present for mineral absorption.
+This supports the adrenals, replenishes potassium, and ensures the appropriate cofactors are present for mineral absorption.

 The original recipe was created by Susan Blackard, NP, ND, PhD, and was published in Cure Your Fatigue by Morley Robins.
 For more from Morley Robins, check out my interview with him on the Well-Fed Women Podcast here: #404: Mineral Balance, Iron, And Fatigue With Morley Robbins